Prehne97/influence_maximisation_degree_heuristics/README.md

 ## Run Experiments
 run

-'python experiment_example.py --experiment=True  to do the compare'
+`python experiment_example.py --experiment=True  to do the compare`
 ## Run only our new method
 run

-'python experiment_example.py --experiment=False  to do the new discount'
+`python experiment_example.py --experiment=False  to do the new discount`